exakat/php-dictionary/dictionary.rst

 + Self-descriptive messages
 + Hypermedia as the engine of application state

-REST APIs are docmented with OpenAPI (aka, swagger).
+REST APIs are documented with OpenAPI (aka, swagger).